COVID-19 Update: March 21

 Pre-registration is required.

-Cost includes transportation, tour ticket for Fallingwater and Kentuck Knob, snacks on the bus, and Hagan Ice Cream at Kentuck Knob.
+Cost includes transportation, tour ticket for Fallingwater and Kentuck Knob, snacks on the bus, Hagan Ice Cream at Kentuck Knob, and an optional airport drop-off.
 Lunch not included in the price.
-The bus will pick up and drop off participants at the David L. Lawrence Convention Center in Pittsburgh.
+The bus will pick up participants at the David L. Lawrence Convention Center in Pittsburgh and drop off at the Convention Center or the Pittsburgh International Airport.

 Fallingwater was designed by American architect Frank Lloyd Wright for the Kaufmann family in 1935.
 The home is cantilevered over a waterfall and blends into the natural surroundings of the Laurel Highlands.
 Fallingwater is regarded by many as Wright's most visionary architectural achievement and has been on the National Historic Register since 1966.